 Illinois real estate is transferred by a document called a deed.
 A deed transfers property from one or more current owners (grantors) to one or more new owners (grantees).
-The real estate transfer process usually involves four steps:
+Our Illinois deed forms include:

-Illinois recognizes three types of deeds that are defined by their warranty of title or lack of warranty.
+Three of these deeds are defined by their warranty of title or lack of warranty.

 - Illinois Warranty Deed Form – Provides a full warranty of title that covers all title defects, including those that arose before the grantor owned the property.